bitmark-inc/bitmark-node-docker/README.md

 Bitmark node partipants running both `bitmarkd` and `recorderd` are awarded monetary payments for winning blocks on both the `bitmark` and `testing` blockchains.
 These payments are delivered as either bitoin or litecoin payments (depending on current cryptocurrency prices and confirmation times) and are delivered to a node's designated bitcoin and litecoin payment addresses.

 When the Bitmark node software is first started up, the installation program automatically generates default bitcoin and litecoin payment addresses.
 These payment addresses can be viewed and configured in the Bitmark node web UI.
-You can also configure these payment addresses in the `docker-compose.yml` file located in your Bitmark node container folder.

 ### Docker Run Command Options